dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 Your app's JavaScript code within the <xref:Microsoft.Maui.Controls.HybridWebView> can synchronously invoke C# methods, with optional parameters and an optional return value.
 This can be achieved by:

-- Declaring public C# methods that will be invoked from JavaScript.
+- Defining public C# methods that will be invoked from JavaScript.
 - Calling the <xref:Microsoft.Maui.Controls.HybridWebView.SetInvokeJavaScriptTarget%2A> method to set the object that will be the target of JavaScript calls from the <xref:Microsoft.Maui.Controls.HybridWebView>.
 - Calling the C# methods from JavaScript.

 > [!IMPORTANT]
 > Asynchronously invoking C# methods from JavaScript isn't currently supported.

-The following example shows four public methods that can be invoked from JavaScript:
+The following example defines four public methods for invoking from JavaScript:

 ```csharp
 public partial class MainPage : ContentPage